QUIZ | Can you name these Laois hurling clubs using emojis as clues?

 Here's an example to set the ball rolling:

-Got the jist of it?
+Got the gist of it?
 Take the quiz below and let us know how you get on!

 Leave your comment